hloughlin9/strava_parser/README.md

-# strava_parser
+# stravaParser

-Modules to parse Strava GPX data and further evaluate by time, distance, and elevation.
+Package to support further analysis of Strava GPX files, including by distance, time, and elevation.